Hrabal/TemPy/README.md

             self('Hello World, this is bar: ', self.bar)
 ```

-### Elements api
+### Elements API
 Create DOM elements by instantiating tags:
 ```python
 page = Html()
 >>> <html></html>
 ```

-Add elements or content by calling them like a function...
+Add elements or content by calling them like a function:
 ```python
 page(Head())
 >>> <html><head></head></html>
 ```

-or use one of the jQuery-like apis:
+Use one of the jQuery-like APIs:
 ```python
 body = Body()
 page.append(body)